craftedmedia/XperienceCommunity.GeoLocation/README.md

 <sub>* Only when using `MaxMind`</sub>
 <sub>** If using `MaxMind`, only when providing an Asn Db</sub>

+Note that mapping of contact data is **only performed if the contact has accepted at *least* `Visitor` level cookies**.
+If the cookie level is below `Visitor` then the system will not attempt to map location data.

 You can disable this feature by setting `UseGeoLocationForContacts` to false in `appsettings.json`, e.g:
 ```
 "XperienceGeoLocation": {